Environmental

 • 2022: Investment of R$355,000 in the modernization of air-conditioning units, with greater energy efficiency;

-In 2021, the NR10 and SPDA adaptation project for the plants was also approved, which aims to adapt ROMI’s facilities to NBR5410 and NBR5419, with an estimated investment of R$5 million.
+With the implementation of these actions, there has been a steady drop in electricity consumption over the last three years.
+In 2021, the NR10 and SPDA adaptation project for the plants was also approved, which aims to adapt ROMI's facilities to NBR5410 and NBR5419, with an estimated investment of R$5 million.

 *Key performance indicators (KPIs) impacted by the 56.1% reduction in the net operating revenue of the Cast and Machined Castings Business Unit compared to 2022.